arve0/matrixscreener/README.md

 ## Examples ##
 ### merge z-stack ###
 ```
-from leicaexperiment import LeicaExperiment
+from leicaexperiment import Experiment
-experiment = LeicaExperiment('path/to/experiment--')
+experiment = Experiment('path/to/experiment--')
 for well in experiment.wells:
     for channel in range(well.channels):
         for z in range(well.z_stacks):